 Finally, make sure the whole team knows how to show appreciation to clients who choose your pharmacy.
 Clients know they have a choice, so be sure to show your appreciation with every order they pick up by saying something like, “We know you have a choice when it comes to providing care and medicine for your pets, and we really appreciate you choosing us as your provider!”
 These little things can go a long way.

-Vet2Pet’s all-in-one client engagement platform can help to simplify the refill process for your clients and your team.
-Sign up for a demo to learn how.
+The Vet2Pet all-in-one client engagement system can help to simplify the refill process for your clients and your team.
+Learn more about it here.